 - Kids will like the whimsical colors and fish-shaped ladder on the smaller equipment

-- I’m seeing a trend at new parks where they put swings in between the big kid/small kid equipment.
-There’s no exception here where two bench swings, one baby swing, and a special needs swing (latch already broken) are located.
+- Swings are in between the big kid/small kid equipment.
+Here: two bench swings, one baby swing, and a accessible swing.

 - Watch the trains go by on the tracks below the park.

 - Take a walk on the San Clemente Beach Trail.

 - We went on an especially blustery day so be prepared with windbreakers or jackets.

 - To get to the slide on the 5-12 year old equipment, kids have to climb through a “hoop ladder” which can be pretty wide for the little ones.
 (Thanks to my son’s orthodontist for that tip!)

 - The fire pole was a little high for my non-risk taking 5 year old.
 There were also some of those funky loop ladders on the small equipment, which sometimes requires some extra supervision.

 - Pay parking at the meters (park in a spot, then go to the machine and pay $1.50 an hour).
 The city website says the meters at Linda Lane are for 9am-10pm.

 - You’ll be competing for parking during busy summer months.